 In addition to retaining experts and investigating the circumstances of your accident, an experienced personal injury lawyer can help you file a claim with the insurance company.
 In most instances, your lawyer will deal with the at-fault party’s insurer.
 In car accident cases where the at-fault driver did not have insurance or where they lacked sufficient insurance, your lawyer can turn to your own insurance company and pursue an uninsured or underinsured motorist claim.

 The first step in any personal injury claim is to submit a settlement demand package, which includes a demand letter.
 The demand package includes essential documents, such as police reports, eyewitness statements, lost wage documents, medical reports, photographs of injuries, and photographs of property damage.
 The demand letter makes a monetary demand for settlement compensation within the limits of the applicable insurance policy.

 Your lawyer will send this demand package to the insurance company adjuster handling your claim.
-The adjuster will review the documents, decide on liability, and inform your attorney.
+The adjuster will review the documents, decide on liability, and inform your lawyer.
 If the insurance company accepts fault for the accident, your lawyer can begin settlement negotiations with the adjuster.